Blyton Group: Hospitality and services

-In the 2019-2020 Australian summer bushfires, the Selwyn Snow Resort burned down, the Blyton Group has committed to rebuilding.
+In the 2019-2020 Australian summer bushfires, the Selwyn Snow Resort burned down.
+In June 2023, Blyton Group reopened Selwyn Snow Resort to the public following a three year rebuild.
+NSW Premier, Hon.
+Christopher Minns, officially reopened the resort on Friday 21 July 2023.

 In addition to the resorts and hotels, the Blyton Group owns the Snowy Mountains Airport Corporation, which operates Cooma-Snowy Mountains Airport and as a part of their Charlotte Pass resort, operate an over-snow bus service linking the village to Perisher Valley.

 Entertainment

-Group also operates the movie theatres in the Snowy Mountains townships of Jindabyne and Cooma.
-In Merimbula, the Blyton Group have the Magic Mountain amusement park.
+Group also operates the movie theatres in the Snowy Mountains townships of Jindabyne.
+In Merimbula, the Blyton Group own and operate the Magic Mountain amusement park.